valory-xyz/optimus-quickstart/README.md

 - Hardhat node RPC is pre-populated during Spawn process for ease of development, this will be removed.
 - Uncomment `mainWindow.webContents.openDevTools()` in electron/main.js to display Chromium dev tools in the Electron app
 - "Delete endpoint" not currently avaiable, you must manually delete the relevant service directories from the /backend/operate/services folder to remove them, the app must be restarted after this.
+- Port conflict solution has not been implemented yet.